 Seafood is required to be labeled in a manner that is truthful and not misleading.
 An important aspect of truthful labeling is identifying seafood species by their acceptable market names.
-The FDA developed The Seafood List - FDA's Guide to Acceptable Market Names for Seafood Sold in Interstate Commerce to provide guidance to industry about what the agency considers to be acceptable market names for seafood sold in interstate commerce and to assist manufacturers in labeling seafood products.
+The FDA developed The Seafood List - FDA’s Guide to Determine Acceptable Seafood Names to provide guidance to industry about what the agency considers to be acceptable market names for seafood sold in interstate commerce and to assist manufacturers in labeling seafood products.

 Incorrect use of an established acceptable market name that results in the labeling being false and/or misleading can result in the product being misbranded under section 403(a)(1) of the Federal Food, Drug, and Cosmetic (FD&C) Act (21 U.S.C.
 343(a)(1)).

 In recent years there have been reports of seafood in the U.S. being labeled with an incorrect market name.
 In response to these reports, the FDA began conducting DNA testing on fish that have a history of being misidentified, in an effort to determine the accuracy of the market names on their labels.

 The FDA’s testing to date has focused primarily on fish collected from the U.S. wholesale distribution chain, prior to the point of retail sale, and to a limited extent on seafood collected at the point of import.
 The FDA collected samples from 14 states (Alabama, California, Connecticut, Florida, Illinois, Louisiana, Massachusetts, Maine, Mississippi, New Hampshire, Rhode Island, Tennessee, Vermont, and Washington).